ProDemos/pds/README.md

 # Making changes, new releases

-To install this repo locally and make changes, see [docs/Development.md](docs/Development.md).
+To install this repo locally and make changes to PDS, see [docs/Development.md](docs/Development.md).

 See [docs/Distribution.md](docs/Distribution.md)